FarronF/limerick-council-meetings/meetings/2017/05/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeeting of the Metropolitan District of Limerick - 18th April 2017.md

 on Regional and Local roads throughout the County.
 The Bridge Rehabilitation

-Works Scheme generally funds works to roads with bridges carrying vehicular--- 9
+Works Scheme generally funds works to roads with bridges carrying vehicular
+---
+9

 traffic where significant funding is not required.